Defective Products

 At Zachar Law Firm, we are experienced in defective product injury claims against manufacturers, retailers and product designers.
 We can examine your claim, the remains of the defective product, and the details of your injury to help you determine the merit of your case.
 A thorough legal analysis and product analysis must be done before proceeding with a claim or filing a lawsuit, so contact Christopher J. Zachar, our defective product injury attorney, as soon as possible.
 Don’t lose your right to file a defective product injury claim just because you waited too long.

-If you were seriously injured by the defective design or manufacture of any product, contact defective product injury lawyer Christopher J. Zachar.
-We offer free consultations and contingent attorneys’ fees.
+If you were seriously injured by the defective design or manufacture of any product, contact Phoenix defective product lawyer, Christopher J. Zachar.
+We offer free case evaluations and contingent attorneys’ fees.

 Determining Liability for Injury Caused by Defects